RosettaCommons/documentation/Metals.md

 Absolutely.
 The noncanonical amino acid (2,2'-bipyridin-5yl)alanine (BPY) has been added to the database, and can serve as a demonstration case.

-## Is there a good way to confirm that Rosetta is setting the atomic connectivity properly?
+## How can I confirm that Rosetta is setting the atomic connectivity properly?

-Yes.
 Explicit CONECT records can be written on PDB export by using the **-inout:connect_info_cutoff 0.0** and **-inout:dump_connect_info true** flags.
 Bonds to the metal ion will be visible when the PDB output from Rosetta is loaded in PyMOL if you use these flags.

 ## I'd like to do other things with metals in my own protocols.